About A2X for Shopify

 Click the Connect button for your accounting system and proceed with the connection process.
 You will be redirected to your accounting system to grant A2X permission.

-You will be redirected to your Shopify store and asked to login and grant A2X permission to connect.
-You must grant this permission in order to use A2X for Shopify.
+They will be redirected to the Shopify store and asked to login and grant A2X permission to connect.
+They must grant this permission in order to use A2X for Shopify:

-Once the permission is granted, you'll be redirected back to A2X and your first payouts will begin to import into A2X.
+Once the connection is completed, the first payouts will begin to import into A2X.
 The process usually takes 10-20 minutes and for larger Shopify stores, it can take several hours to complete.

 You need to configure A2X for Shopify to map your Shopify transactions into your accounting system.